nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 Response to [TransferRequest](#peer-code-40)

-We (or the other peer) either agrees, or tells the reason for rejecting the file download.
+We either accept the download request, or tell the reason for rejecting it.

+Note that accepting a download request is discouraged, since it allows a possibly spoofed peer to initialize the file transfer connection from their end.
+Reject the download request with a 'Queued' reason, add the file to the upload queue, and start the next upload as usual, since it ensures a connection attempt to a valid user address provided by the server.

 ### Data Order